Blendon Woods Metro Park in Westerville, Ohio has a fun Nature Center, trails for hiking, a Natural Play Area and great birdwatching opportunities!

 After we walked back down the path and to our car, we drove to one of the playgrounds.
 There are a couple of them and this one is on the west side by the Natural Play Area.
 My kids loved the wire tunnels to crawl through.

 Blendon Woods Metro Park has a lot of free programs available to the community.
 Throughout the week there are preschool programs, yoga classes for adults and activities for grade schoolers.
-This weekend there is a treasure hunt in the Natural Play Area and a program about Monarchs.
 I have had varying experiences with the programs for kids at the Metro Parks, some are welcoming of younger siblings tagging along and others are not, so I would recommend giving them a call if you have any questions about attending.

 Check out this map of all of the Metro Parks!
 I encourage you to take advantage of all our great Metro Park system has to offer!

 Address: 4265 E. Dublin-Granville Road Westerville, OH 43081

 Hours: 6:30 AM to 10:00 PM, April through September, 6:30 AM to 8:00 PM, October through March

 Need even more ideas: Over 100 Fun Things to do in Columbus, Ohio